arahangua/uzh-uniswap/README.md

 **Further Steps:**

 - **Configuration:**  Ensure your frontend is correctly configured with the right contract addresses and network RPC URL in the `.env.local` file.
 Double-check these values to match your deployed contracts.
-- **Testing:** Thoroughly test your frontend by interacting with your deployed contracts on your custom Ethereum chain.
-Test all functionalities: connecting wallet, viewing balances, creating pools, providing liquidity, swapping tokens, and any other features you implement.
+- **Testing:** Thoroughly test your frontend by interacting with your deployed contracts, **starting with a local Hardhat network and then on your custom Ethereum chain.** Test all functionalities: connecting wallet, viewing balances, creating pools, providing liquidity, swapping tokens, and any other features you implement.

 **Uniswap V2 vs V3:**